calstates4/s4-shared-components/README.md

 - Run `npm install`
 - Run `npm run dev` to start storybook and the Typescript compiler.

+## Troubleshooting

+- If you hit `Importing a module script failed.`
+- Then try `rm -rf node_modules` and all of the steps above again.

 ## Local development on a Remix FE site that uses the shared components:

 - Clone the repository